 Another recently resolved X-ray protein structure from the SARS CoV-2 is a papain-like protease (PLpro).
 PLpro is a key enzyme in the life cycle of coronaviruses (and RNA viruses in general).
 It is a cysteine protease with multiple functions that processes both viral polyprotein and host cell proteins and facilitates virus replication by hydrolyzing peptide bonds in viral and cellular substrates.
 PLpro is utilized as a drug target in different coronaviruses, including SARS, MERS, and HCV.

-The 2019-nCoV Papain-Like Protease Targeted Library designed by Life Chemicals comprises 1,700 compounds selected by docking-based virtual screening (Fig. 3).
+The 2019-nCoV Papain-Like Protease Targeted Library designed by Life Chemicals comprises 1,700 screening compounds selected by docking-based virtual screening (Fig. 3).
 The molecular docking has been performed based on the crystal structure of the SARS CoV-2 papain-like protease in a complex with peptide inhibitor VIR250 (PDB ID: 6WUU).
 All compounds from the Life Chemicals HTS Compound Collection have been docked into the PLpro catalytic site with 6 intermolecular hydrogen bond constraints set (3 of them were essential).
 Rotated groups in the active site were allowed where necessary.
 The final Library has been selected based on docking score values and inspection of intermolecular contacts formed.
-PAINS compounds as well as compounds with toxic and reactive groups were removed from the Library.
+PAINS compounds as well as compounds with toxic and reactive groups were removed from the Library with proprietary MedChem filters.

 Fig. 3.
 Binding mode of compound F5824-0042 in the PLpro catalytic site.
 Molecular complex obtained by docking.